My Story: Behind the surgery screen

 At what cost?

 So, I began to wonder about the trade-offs these (mostly) women were making in order to have $12,000 breast implants, or to have $15,000 worth of fat suctioned from their bodies.
 And what of the 20-something year olds already spending hundreds of dollars on anti-ageing treatments.
 How, I wondered, could an identity be forged between injections of botox and filler?
-Yes, I was passing judgment.
+Yes, I was passing judgement.
 But, in turn, I was being judged.
 I was the only person in the office with wrinkles.
 I could sense their bewilderment and pity at my lack of interest in maintaining a perennially youthful appearance.
 I was seated next to a colleague who, by her own admission, couldn’t wait to go under the knife again.
 Her forehead was perfectly smooth, her skin flawless after countless laser treatments, and her breasts sat where mine did a decade ago.

 I began to feel like the ‘before’ shot to my colleagues’ ‘after’ shots.
 Even the plastic surgeon I worked for asked me if I believed in the product.
 I wondered what I would have to do to prove that.
 Despite doing my job well, my wrinkles seemed to signal a failure of sorts.
 Was it a failure of grooming?
 Or were my colleagues doing something more insidious, like ascribing a moral failure to me?